Facets and facet subgraphs of symmetric edge polytopes: Facets, faces, and associated subgraphs

-Now, we provide connections between the geometric properties of faces of $\adjp_G$ and the graph-theoretical properties of their corresponding face subgraphs.
+We now establish connections between the geometric properties of faces of $\adjp_G$ and the graph-theoretical properties of their corresponding face subgraphs.
 Recall that the \emph{cyclomatic number} of a graph $G$ is the minimum number of edges that can be deleted from $G$ such that the resulting graph is acyclic.

 \begin{theorem} For a proper face $F$ of $\adjp_G$, \begin{enumerate}[label=(\roman*)] \item $F$ is independent if and only if $G_F$ is a forest;

 \item $F$ is a circuit if and only if $G_F$ is a chordless cycle;